I knew when I signed up for motherhood that there would be sleep loss. I tried to mentally prepare myself for this by sleeping more through pregnancy.

 Human brains are not fully developed yet.

-Our large human heads could not exit the small female hole required to survive birth if we were born “fully developed” (Sometimes I still wonder if I am fully developed?)
+Our large human heads could not exit the small female hole and survive birth if we were born “fully developed” (Sometimes I still wonder if I am fully developed?)

 When your baby is 6 weeks old, it’s time to start a newborn sleep schedule